 Sweet, Tart and Tangy Lemon Cake

-- 1 1/2 cups powered sugar, sifted
+- 1 ½ cups powdered sugar sifted

 - 1 lemon

-Remove the peel from the lemons by cutting it away vertically.
-Next holding the lemon over a medium-sized bowl cutting each segment on either side of the membrane to remove the flesh using a paring knife.
+- Now you have a lemon with no peel or pith on it.
+Hold the lemon over a medium-sized bowl cutting each segment on either side of the membrane to remove the flesh using a paring knife.
 This is called supreming.
 When done make sure to remove any seeds and break up the lemon segments in the juice.
 Do this for each lemon.

-Combine the sugar and lemon zest in a small bowl and mix with your fingers until the sugar becomes moist and grainy.
+- Combine the sugar and lemon zest in a small bowl and mix with your fingers until the sugar becomes moist and grainy.

-Add the eggs to the above mixture one at a time, beating each just until combined.
+- Add the eggs to the above mixture one at a time, beating each just until combined.

-On the lowest setting beat in the dry ingredients, flour, baking soda, and salt.
+- On the lowest setting mix in the dry ingredients, flour, baking soda, and salt.
 Scrape the bowl.

 Making the glaze

-Drizzle the glaze over the cooled cake.
+- Drizzle the glaze over the cooled cake.